 No one would question that New Orleans and thousands of its residents suffered enormous damage as a result of Hurricane Katrina.
 Some people lost everything.
-One person apparently lost more than everything, since he or she filed a claim against the federal government demanding over three quadrillion dollars -- $3,014,170,389,176,410, to be exact.
+One person apparently lost more than everything, since he or she filed a claim against the federal government demanding three quadrillion dollars.

 The U.S. Army Corps of Engineers said it has received almost half a million claims to date as a result of Katrina, including one by the city of New Orleans that totaled $77 billion.
-Two hundred and forty-six other claims (many by individuals) also exceeded $1 billion, but the $3 quadrillion claim appeared to be by far the largest.
+Two hundred and forty-six other claims (many by individuals) also exceeded $1 billion, but the $3 quadrillion claim was by far the largest.

-That's good, because it's going to be difficult for the government to pay the claim as it is.
+It’s going to be difficult for the government to pay.
 A quadrillion (1 followed by 15 zeros) is one thousand trillion.
 There are only about 300 million stars in the Milky Way galaxy.
-That's not just a lot of money for one person, it's about $10 for every cell in that person's body.
-The entire gross domestic product of the United States was $13.2 trillion last year, so the claimant is demanding that the country's entire output of goods and services be turned over to him or her for the next 228 years and four months.
-According to the article, a stack of one quadrillion pennies (and I think paying this person's award in pennies is not a bad idea) would reach to Saturn, and you would need 301 of those stacks (plus a little extra) to pay this demand.
+That’s not just a lot of money for one person, it’s about $10 for every cell in that person’s body.
+The entire gross domestic product of the United States was $13.2 trillion last year, so the claimant is demanding that the country’s entire output of goods and services be turned over to him or her for the next 220 years or so.
+According to the article, a stack of one quadrillion pennies (and I think paying this person’s award in pennies is not a bad idea) would reach to Saturn, and you would need at least 300 of those stacks to pay this demand.

 It’s a big number.
 In fact, according to the expert economist contacted by the Associated Press for comment on this story, it’s “the mother of all high numbers.”
 And now, a bulleted list of my thoughts on that comment: